 Top Story: Retiring.
 With Honors. - E. Carter Burrus, Honors College director at the North Campus, is retiring after years of service to the college.

-Top Story: New Student Newspaper to Cover All Eight Campuses - Miami Dade College is merging its three student newspapers—The Falcon Times of the North Campus, the Metropolis of the Wolfson Campus and the Catalyst of the Kendall Campus.
+Top Story: New Student Newspaper to Cover all nine MDC locations - Miami Dade College is merging its three student newspapers—The Falcon Times of the North Campus, the Metropolis of the Wolfson Campus and the Catalyst of the Kendall Campus.